-The reviewer mat examine charter logs and quarterly reports submitted to FTA in TEAM to ensure that the grantee submitted information for all exceptions under which it provided charter service.
+The review will examine charter logs and quarterly reports submitted to FTA in TEAM-Web to ensure that the grantee submitted information for all exceptions under which it provided charter service.
 The quarterly reports are due 30 days after the end of each calendar quarter.
-Procedures for obtaining charter information from subrecipients, contractors and lessees for reporting to FTA may be reviewed.
+FTA Charter Reports are accessible through TEAM-Web.
+The review will examine procedures for obtaining the information from subrecipients, contractors, and lessees for reporting to FTA.

-If the grantee did not submit information for itself, subrecipients, contractors or lessees for all applicable exceptions on time, it is deficient.
+The grantee is deficient if it did not submit information for itself, subrecipients, contractors, or lessees for all applicable exceptions on time.

-The grantee will be directed to submit to FTA procedures for submitting the required information for all applicable exceptions timely.
+The grantee will be directed to submit missing quarterly reports in TEAM-Web and to submit to the FTA regional office procedures for submitting the required information for all applicable exceptions on time.

-3. Does the grantee, a subrecipient, a contractor or a lessee provide charter service with locally owned vehicles?
+3. Does the grantee, a subrecipient, a contractor, or a lessee provide charter service with locally owned vehicles?
 If yes, are the vehicles stored and maintained in a locally funded facility?